cedrikkaufmann/bayesnet-framework/README.md

 ## BayesServer Client

-The BayesServer Client is a Python clientside implemenation of the BayesServer WebSocet API.
-It can be used to connect to a BayesServer and provides a interactive shell.
+The BayesServer Client is a Python clientside implementation of the BayesServer WebSocet API.
+It can be used to connect to a BayesServer and provides an interactive shell.
 The interactive shell is driven by a simple scripting language implemented by the client.
 It is also possible to load scripts from file to automate the management of Bayesian Networks through the WebSocket API.

 ### BayesScript